Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/30-UserInterface.md

 Let's look at the palette content.
 It is important having an overview of the tools in the palette, especially for smaller screen resolutions.
 The elements are divided into groups, though, which can be opened and closed using mouse clicks.
 Single groups can also be fixed with a pin so that they are not automatically closed when other groups are opened.

 The appearance of the elements can be adjusted to individual tastes.
 Clicking the right mouse button on the palette provides the option *Use Large Icons* and a sub-menu called *Layout*.

+![Different kinds of palette layouts](images/ui_custom_palette.png "Different kinds of palette layouts")

 One should experiment with the different settings to get a feeling for the different possibilities.
 The choice to use small or large icons is stored for each layout type.

-![Different kinds of palette layouts](images/ui_custom_palette.png "Different kinds of palette layouts")

-*TBD*